johnandrewsduvall/Project2/readme.txt

 ||Packages||
 edu.ncsu.csc216.movie101.question
--Contains classes for builing questions and controlling the execution and sequence of the quiz.
+-Contains classes for building questions and controlling the execution and sequence of the quiz.

 	||Classes||
 	MovieQuestions